demandcluster/guides/docs/creating-a-character/example-chats-when-and-why.md

 Thank you for your interest in the "Example Chats: When and Why" section!

 Unfortunately, we haven't yet provided detailed information about this topic, but we're working on it.
 If this topic is important to you, please let us know on our Discord channel, and we'll prioritize our work accordingly.
-We appreciate your interest in Charluvi and your understanding as we continually improve our documentation.
+We appreciate your interest in Charluv and your understanding as we continually improve our documentation.